aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 #### **Export PowerPoint to HTML**

-This C# demonstrates the standard PowerPoint to HTML5 process:
+This C# demonstrates the standard PowerPoint to HTML process:

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))